HandcartCactus/open-previous-page-in-new-tab/README.md

 2. Hits the back button on the newer tab.
 If there is no history, it only duplicates the tab.

 ## Installing
-You can install the extension via the [Firefox add-ons directory](https://addons.mozilla.org/en-US/firefox/addon/open-previous-page-in-new-tab/) when the listing is approved.
+You can install the extension via the [Firefox add-ons directory](https://addons.mozilla.org/en-US/firefox/addon/open-previous-page-in-new-tab/).

 In the meantime, you can also download the current release.
 Visit `about:debugging#/runtime/this-firefox` in your browser and click the top-right button that reads "Load Temporary Add-on".
 Upload the zip file and you should be good to go!